ErikMinekus/sm-ripext/curl/tests/FILEFORMAT.md

 ## Repeat content

-In the preprocess stage, a special instruction can be used to have runtests.pl generate a repetetive sequence of bytes.
+In the preprocess stage, a special instruction can be used to have runtests.pl generate a repetitive sequence of bytes.

 To insert a sequence of repeat bytes, use this syntax to make the `<string>` get repeated `<number>` of times.
-The number has to be 1 or large and the string may contain `%HH` hexadecimal codes:
+The number has to be 1 or larger and the string may contain `%HH` hexadecimal codes:

     %repeat[<number> x <string>]%